GAHT Prescribing

 The most commonly used T-Blockers in GAHT are spironolactone and DHT blockers, finasteride and dutasteride.

-• Finasteride (Proscar) and dutasteride (Avodart) are 5- alpha reductase inhibitors; they block the conversion of testosterone to DHT (dihydrotestosterone), the stronger form of testosterone.
+• Finasteride (Proscar) and dutasteride (Avodart) are 5-alpha reductase inhibitors; they block the conversion of testosterone to DHT (dihydrotestosterone), the stronger form of testosterone.
+(22)

 Initial dosing and side effects

-Spironolactone (Aldactone) is a direct androgen receptor blocker that is used off-label as a supplement to estrogen.
+Spironolactone (Aldactone) is a direct androgen receptor blocker used off-label as an estrogen supplement.
 The starting dose is 50mg tablets, taken once daily.
-As it is a diuretic, this medication causes increased urination and may lower blood pressure.
+As a diuretic, this medication causes increased urination and may lower blood pressure.
 It may also cause elevated potassium levels.

 DHT has been linked to scalp hair loss.
-DHT blockers finasteride and dutasteride have been used to treat hair loss and is approved for treatment of male pattern baldness.
+DHT blockers finasteride and dutasteride have been used to treat hair loss and are approved for the treatment of male pattern baldness.
 This medication may be of benefit to transgender women experiencing male pattern hair loss.

 • Finasteride (Proscar) has a starting dose of 1-5mg tablet daily.